renesas-rz/meta-rzg-demos/README.md

 DEPENDENCIES
 ------------

-This layer is for Yocto 2.4.2 framework and depends on following packages:
+This package is for Yocto 2.4.2 framework and depends on following layers:

     URI: git://git.yoctoproject.org/poky